Verbandspokal

-The Verbandspokal (English: Association Cup) is a regional men's association football competition in Germany.
+A Verbandspokal (English: "association cup") is a regional men's association football competition in Germany.
 There are 21 Verbandspokal competitions which function as qualifying tournaments for the following season's DFB-Pokal, the premier German Cup competition.
 Bundesliga and 2.
 Bundesliga clubs are not permitted to enter as they are already directly qualified for the first round of the DFB-Pokal.

 While no Verbandspokal winner has ever gone on to win the German Cup, two have reached the final.
-Hertha BSC Amateure won the Berlin Cup in 1992 and went on to lose the 1992–93 DFB-Pokal final against Bayer 04 Leverkusen and FC Energie Cottbus won the 1996 Brandenburg Cup and went on to lose the 1996–97 DFB-Pokal final against VfB Stuttgart.
+Hertha BSC Amateure won the Berlin Cup in 1992 and went on to lose the 1993 DFB-Pokal final against Bayer Leverkusen, and Energie Cottbus won the 1996 Brandenburg Cup and went on to lose the 1997 DFB-Pokal final against VfB Stuttgart.

-Apart from the 21 Verbandspokal champions, three more teams are qualified from the regional football association to bring the number of clubs in the first round of the DFB-Pokal to 64.
+Apart from the 21 Verbandspokal champions, three more teams qualify from the regional football association, to bring the number of clubs in the first round of the DFB-Pokal to 64.
 These three teams come from the three regional associations with the most members, these currently being Bavaria, Lower Saxony and Westphalia.

 The regional competitions, (plural:Verbandspokale) are generally open to all clubs in the 3.
 Liga and below, however regional rules vary between associations.
 3. Liga clubs have a double chance to qualify for the first round of the DFB-Pokal, through the Verbandspokale and through finishing in the top four in their league.